mr-ansar/layer-cake/doc/source/encrypted-networking.rst

 ===============================================

 Encryption of network connections brings security of data that is in-flight, at the cost of additional CPU cycles and development and support difficulties.
-A more obvious need for encryption might be where LAN messaging is associated with sensitive business information.
-It seems less applicable to localhost messaging (e.g. a *composite process*) or messaging over a dedicated network segment.
+An obvious need for encryption might be where LAN messaging is associated with sensitive business information, especially in the presence of wireless networking.
+It seems less applicable to localhost messaging (e.g. a *composite process*) or messaging over a dedicated, wired network segment.
 Legal requirements such as the GDPR would have all in-flight data encrypted.

 Layer-cake supports encrypted and unencrypted directory operation.
-It is reasonably simple to reconfigure a directory as one or the other, but even simpler to maintain dual directories.
+It is reasonably simple to reconfigure a directory to be one or the other, but even simpler to maintain dual directories.
 At each point of component installation (i.e. ``group-cake``, ``host-cake`` and ``lan-cake``) there are two components added.
 The second is configured to run on a port beside the first and for encrypted operation;

 .. code-block:: console